 The country’s oldest national park is also one of its most diverse.
 The Peak District crams plenty into its 555 square miles, serving up adventure for everyone from outdoor nuts and birdwatchers to school groups and history-lovers.
-We sampled five of its highlights.
+We sampled five types of days out in the Peak District.
 Which ones take your fancy?

 The charms of Dovedale are no secret: towering valleys, rolling ash woods and a chuckling river as clear as a vodka tonic.
 Even when we visited – on a weekday outside of the school holidays – both banks were busy with ambling pleasure-seekers.
 But the joy of Dovedale is that the longer you walk, the quieter it gets.
 And the quieter it gets, the more wildlife you spot.
 We found a gloriously serene riverside perch near Sharplow Dale, dangled our feet in the water and waited.

 First came a pair of mallards, then a brood of six ducklings with a fussing mum.
 In the alder trees that shaded the river we saw a chaffinch and a fidgety coal tit, while at ground level a grey wagtail came bob-bobbing along the bank.
 In the river itself were trout and grayling, the latter so well camouflaged that they seemed to vanish in an eye-blink.
 But the real treat came courtesy of a little brown bird pelting silently upriver, wings beating just above the surface – and an unmistakable white plumage on its breast.